Mean-Motion Resonances With Interfering Density Waves: Interfering Density Waves and their Backreaction

 and

 To evaluate the Lindblad torque in Eq.~\eqref{eq:bin} $\Psi_{A,m,m}$ is also required:

 where $\gamma$ should be set as $\gamma=(1-1/m)^{2/3}$.
-For a particular $m-1:m$ inner mean-motion resonance between object B and A, only the density waves with the same $m$ is relevant for obtaining the ``resonant torque".
+For a particular $m-1:m$ MMR between object B and A, only the density waves with the same $m$ are relevant for obtaining the ``resonant torque".
 Let us consider the case with $m=2$ which will be further discussed in Sec. \ref{sec:mod}:

-For object B 's orbit, the change rate of eccentricity due to the additional torque is \citep{ward1988disk}
+For object B 's orbit, the change rate of eccentricity due to the additional torque is \citepalias{ward1988disk}